Strategy Spotlight: Student Praise

 Preface

 Why?
 Because words matter and because these learners are less likely than others in school to receive this kind of encouragement.
-Blame it on bias or the cultural divide, but it exists.
+Blame it on bias or being unaware, but it exists.

 And we must change that.